How to Do Payroll in Kentucky: What Employers Need to Know

 Kentucky Child Labor Laws

-Kentucky law allows minor children aged 14 and 15 to work up to 40 hours per week when school is not in session.
+Kentucky law allows minors aged 14 and 15 to work up to 40 hours per week when school is not in session.
 When school is in session for the entire week, they can only work up to three hours per day and 18 hours per week.

 Check out our guide to hiring minors for more insight into federal child labor laws.

 Providing employees with time off and leave to care for themselves after an injury or a sick family member has different requirements in different states.
 There are federal guidelines you will need to follow.
 Kentucky generally follows these guidelines, making your job simpler than if your business was located in other states.

 Kentucky follows the Family and Medical Leave Act (FMLA), which requires that all eligible employers provide up to 12 weeks of unpaid leave for employees who fall under a covered disability.
 This can include pregnancy and caring for an ill family member.